Kitaev model in regular hyperbolic tilings: Model

 where the $\sigma_i^\alpha$'s are the Pauli matrices acting on the spin located at site $i$.
 In Eq.~\eqref{eq:ham0}, the sum runs over all links $(j,k)$ of the tiling, and the type $\alpha=x,y,$ or $z$ is given by the corresponding edge color.
 For any plaquette $n$, the operator

 is a conserved quantity, i.e., $[H,W_n]=0$~\cite{Kitaev06}.
 Here, the product runs over all links $(j,k)$ of the oriented \mbox{plaquette} $n$ (e.g., clockwise).
-Additionally,$[W_n,W_n']=0$, which allows one to block-diagonalize the Hamiltonian according to each map of the $W_n$'s.
+Additionally, one has $[W_n,W_{n'}]=0$, for any plaquettes $n$ and $n'$, which allows one to block diagonalize the Hamiltonian according to each map of the $W_n$'s.

 For a given configuration of the $W_n$'s, the Hamiltonian \eqref{eq:ham0} can be mapped onto a quadratic Majorana fermion Hamiltonian \be H=\frac{\mathrm{i}}{4} \sum_{j,k} A_{jk} c_j c_k, \ee where the sum runs over all sites of the tiling, and where $c_j$ is a Majorana operator acting on site $j$.
 As explained by Kitaev, this mapping leads to an extended Hilbert space and a projection onto the physical subspace must be performed~\cite{Kitaev06}.
 The matrix $A$ is a real skew-symmetric matrix and its elements $A_{jk}=2 \, J_{\alpha} \, u_{jk}$ depend on $\mathbb{Z}_2$ variables \mbox{$u_{jk}=-u_{kj}=\pm 1$}, which are defined on each link of the lattice~\cite{Kitaev06}.
 In this language, the eigenvalue of the operator $W_n$ is given by \be w_n=(-{\rm i})^p \prod_{(j,k)\in {\partial n}} u_{jk}, \ee where $p$ is the number of edges of the plaquette $n$, and the product again runs over all links $(j,k)$ of the oriented plaquette $n$~\cite{Kitaev06,Petrova14}.
 Thus, for each configuration of the gauge variables $u_{jk}$'s, the problem reduces to a quadratic Majorana fermion Hamiltonian.
 Note that on a closed surface, one always has $\prod_n W_n=\mathds{1}$, or equivalently $\prod_n w_n=1$.
 Importantly, the Hamiltonian \eqref{eq:ham0} is time-reversal symmetric.
 However, if the tiling contains plaquettes of odd length, time-reversal symmetry (TRS) is spontaneously broken~\cite{Kitaev06} and the ground state is doubly degenerate (Kramers pairs)~\cite{Kramers31}.
 This phenomenon was first analyzed in the decorated honeycomb lattice~\cite{Yao07,Dusuel08_2}.